IFB-ElixirFr/katacoda-scenarios/ifb-unix/session02/step-MakeDir.md

 rm -r <path_to_a_directory_to_delete>
 ```

-Be very carefull with this command, as there is no way to recover your delete files in Unix!
+Be very careful with this command, as there is no way to recover your deleted files in Unix!

 The `mv` (**m**o**v**e) command takes 2 paths as parameter: